Financial Assistance for Birth Mothers: Helpful Resources for Adoption in Missouri

 - Medical Care: Your prenatal appointments and any hospital fees will be covered.

-- Transportation: If you need rides to your doctor’s office or the pharmacy, your adoption caseworker will arrange for transportation.
+- Transportation: If you need rides to your doctor’s office or the pharmacy, your adoption caseworker will arrange transportation.

 - Housing: If you find yourself in an unsafe or stressful living situation, your adoption caseworker will make sure you have a safe place to live.

-- Living Expenses: Your adoption caseworker will help you assess your financial situation and make sure you receive the support you need to cover living expenses (e.g. rent, food, maternity clothes and other court-approved expenses).
+- Living Expenses: Your adoption caseworker will help assess your financial situation and make sure you receive the support you need to cover living expenses (e.g. rent, food, maternity clothes, and other court-approved expenses).
 In many cases, your child’s adoptive parents may help cover some of your living expenses as well.

 - Legal Representation: Your rights as a birth mother will be protected.
 You don’t have to worry about any legal fees.
 If you choose to work with an adoption attorney, we will pay his or his fees.